stsurya/Docker/Day-6/Volumes.md

 For example:

 ```
-docker run -it -v <volume_name>:/data <image_name> /bin/bash
+docker run -dit --name volume-test -v mydata:/data busybox
 ```

+Docker checks if a volume named mydata exists.<br>

+If not, it creates one.<br>

+That volume is mounted inside the container at /data.<br>

-This command will mount the volume <volume_name> to the /data directory in the container.
-Any data written to the /data directory inside the container will be persisted in the volume on the host file system.
+Any files written to /data inside the container get stored in the mydata volume on the host.<br>

+Even if you delete the container, the data in mydata is persistent.<br>

 ### Bind Directory on a host as a Mount

-Bind mounts also aims to solve the same problem but in a complete different way.
+Bind mounts also aims to solve the same problem but in a complete different way.<br>

 Using this way, user can mount a directory from the host file system into a container.
 Bind mounts have the same behavior as volumes, but are specified using a host path instead of a volume name.

 For example,